Search results for

 Google tends to stick with minimalist designs.

-Nothing is too flashy, which may or may not be a bad thing, depending on your tastes.
-In fact there are often few buttons or switches on most Google Nest devices, and the Nest Audio and Nest Mini hide everything but their mute switch using touch-sensitive surfaces.
+Nothing is too flashy, which may or may not be bad, depending on your tastes.
+In fact, there are often few buttons or switches on most Google Nest devices, and the Nest Audio and Nest Mini hide everything but their mute switch using touch-sensitive surfaces.
 Otherwise you’re expected to use apps and your voice, or sometimes a touchscreen in the case of Nest Hub displays.
-All Nest products use lighting and animation to ensure you know what’s going on.
+All Nest products use lighting and animation to ensure you know what’s happening.

 Google Nest Hub Max Angle